netdata/netdata/logsmanagement/README.md

 </a>

-The Netdata logs management engine enables collection, processing, storage and querying of logs through the Netdata agent.
+The Netdata logs management engine enables collection, processing, storage, streaming and querying of logs through the Netdata agent.
 The following pipeline depicts a high-level overview of the different stages that the logs have to pass through for this to be achieved:

 ![Logs management pipeline](https://user-images.githubusercontent.com/5953192/191845591-fea3392c-427a-4b56-95f4-e029775378b0.jpg "Logs management pipeline")

-The [Fluent Bit](https://github.com/fluent/fluent-bit) project has been used at the logs collection engine, due to its stability and the variety of [collection (input) plugins](https://docs.fluentbit.io/manual/pipeline/inputs) that it offers.
+The [Fluent Bit](https://github.com/fluent/fluent-bit) project has been used at the logs collection and streaming engine, due to its stability and the variety of [collection (input) plugins](https://docs.fluentbit.io/manual/pipeline/inputs) that it offers.
 Each collected log record passes through the Fluent Bit engine first, before it gets compressed and copied to the circular buffers of the logs management engine.
+Optionally, it can be then streamed to another Netdata or Fluent Bit instance.

-A bespoke circular buffering implementation was used to maximize performance and optimize memory utilization.
-More details about it can be found [here](https://github.com/netdata/netdata/pull/13291#buffering).
+A bespoke circular buffering implementation is used to maximize performance and optimize memory utilization.
+More technical details about how it works can be found [here](https://github.com/netdata/netdata/pull/13291#buffering).

-A few important points that users should be aware of:
+To configure Netdata's logs management engine properly and to interpret results correctly, please make sure you are aware of the following points:

 * One collection cycle occurs per `update every` interval and any log records collected in a collection cycle are grouped and compressed together.
-So, a longer interval will reduce memory and disk space requirements.
+As expected, a longer interval will reduce memory and disk space requirements.
-* The timestamp of each collection cycle is the epoch datetime at the moment of the collection and __not the datetime of any log records__ (although it may well be the same as them).
-As a result of that, some collection cycles may include log records with timestamps _preceding_ the cycle collection timestamp and this is expected.
+* The timestamp of each collection cycle is the epoch datetime at the moment of the collection and __not the datetime of collected log records__ (although these two may well be the same if there are no delays during collection).
+The reason for this choice is that Netdata's metrics time-series database ([dbengine](https://learn.netdata.cloud/docs/improving-netdata---developers/metric-retention---database/database-engine)) is a [causal system](https://en.wikipedia.org/wiki/Causal_system), and while logs can be stored using past timestamps, metrics cannot.
+So, for logs and their extracted metrics to be aligned, the collection datetime must be used.

 <a name="collector-types"/>